 Drain well, but don't rinse.
 Set aside.

-Pour 2 cups of spaghetti sauce into the bottom of a 13x13 baking dish.
+Pour 2 cups of the spaghetti sauce into the bottom of a 13x13-inch baking dish.

 Beat the egg and the milk in a large mixing bowl.

 Add the drained spaghetti to the sauce mixture, stirring to coat it well.
-If the mixture needs more moisture add the remaining cup of sauce and mix well.
+If the mixture needs more moisture, add the remaining 1 cup of sauce and mix well.

 Spread the spaghetti mixture in the prepared pan.
 Sprinkle the shredded cheese evenly over the spaghetti casserole.

-Bake the spaghetti casserole for 30 to 40 minutes, until the casserole is bubbly and the cheese is golden brown.
-Let the spaghetti casserole rest for 10 minutes before serving.
+Bake the spaghetti casserole for 30 to 40 minutes, until the it's bubbly and the cheese is golden brown.
+Let the casserole rest for 10 minutes before serving.

-Slice as you would a lasagna and serve right away.
+Slice as you would lasagna and serve right away.